 Insulin

-Medicare Part B (Medical Insurance) covers insulin if you use an insulin pump that's covered under Part B's durable medical equipment benefit.
-Part B doesn’t cover insulin pens or insulin-related supplies like:
+Medicare Part B (Medical Insurance) covers insulin if you use an insulin pump that’s covered under Part B’s Durable Medical Equipment (DME) benefit.
+If you use an insulin pump that isn’t disposable, Part B may cover insulin used with the pump and the pump itself as DME.

 - Syringes